odyslam/home-urbit/README.md

 - `homeurbit.local/minio/`: Minio dashboard -- Local s3 for your urbit
 - `homeurbit.local/netdata/`: Netdata dashboard -- Monitor your device and urbit

+## Tips

+- You can access your ~Home-Urbit, from anywhere using [balena Public Device URLs](https://www.balena.io/docs/learn/develop/runtime/#public-device-urls)
+- You can ssh into your device via balena webterminal, balena ssh, and regular ssh.
+Read more on the [docs](https://www.balena.io/docs/learn/manage/ssh-access/)
+- You can tunnel any connection from your local computer to any port on the device, using [balena tunnel](https://www.balena.io/docs/reference/balena-cli/#tunnel-deviceorapplication).
+This means that you can tunnel port `80` of the device to `localhost:80` and connect to Urbit Landscape from anywhere.
+(Also possible via using balena Public Device URLs).

 ## Getting Started with a new comet

 1. Click on the Button above